The Platonists

 Numenius of Apamea (in Syria) was the most important immediate precursor of Neoplatonism — a philosopher whose synthesis of Platonism, Pythagoreanism, and Eastern religious thought created the intellectual framework that Plotinus would transform into the most powerful philosophical system of late antiquity.
 Plotinus's students reportedly accused him of plagiarizing Numenius (Porphyry, Life of Plotinus 17–18), and while the charge is unfair, it testifies to the depth of Numenius's influence.

 His metaphysics centered on a hierarchy of three divine principles — a system that directly anticipated Plotinus's three hypostases (the One, Intellect, Soul).
-Numenius's First God is a transcendent, utterly inactive principle — pure Intellect (nous) contemplating the Forms, which are the 'thoughts of the First God.'
-The Second God is the Demiurge — the active creator who shapes the material world by looking to the Forms in the First God's mind.
+Numenius's First God is a transcendent principle utterly at rest — the Good itself, characterized by pure Being rather than active intellection.
+The Forms belong to his domain, but it is the Second God who actively surveys them.
+The Second God is the Demiurge — both Intellect (nous) and active creator, who shapes the material world by looking toward the Forms in the First God's realm.
 The Third God is the created cosmos itself (or its soul).
 This three-level theology went beyond anything in Plato's dialogues (where the Demiurge and the Form of the Good are distinct but their precise relationship is unclear) and provided the immediate background for Plotinus's more systematic triad.

 Numenius also developed a distinctive psychology and anthropology.
 The human soul, he argued, has two souls or two aspects: a rational soul derived from the First God and an irrational soul derived from matter.
 The descent of the rational soul into the body is a fall — a corruption caused by contact with matter — and the philosophical life consists in the soul's struggle to detach from the irrational and return to its divine source.
 This dualist anthropology, influenced by Pythagorean and Eastern religious ideas, became central to Neoplatonic psychology.